bdelacretaz/osgi-stresser/README.md

 ### bu o
 Starts the "bundles" task in one shot mode: one cycle is executed, where a semi-random set of bundles is stopped and restarted.
+Framework and other critical bundles are not touched, see source code for details.

 ### bu r
 Run the "bundles" task continuously.